 Dr. Brandt: A review of personality characteristics and many other factors is needed.
 Then, a person should undergo a complete physical and laboratory evaluation as well.
 We do not believe that dieting is useful to anyone.
 Our focus is on health- normal food intake- that is guided by a person's hunger and fullness cues.
 We also believe the focus should be on healthy nutrition and not on weight.
 Restrictive dieting tends to cause feelings of deprivation...and in the long range, only creates greater difficulties.
 Further, yo-yo dieting with wide fluctuations in weight causes significant disturbances in energy metabolism and is counter-productive.

 Bob M: Bipole, you might also need to be under a medically supervised program.
 You should contact your dr. about a referral.

 Vandy: Are there any 1-800 numbers for people with eating disorders to call and talk to someone?
 I know they have them for suicide, depression, etc., but all the eating disorders hotlines I've found have to be paid for.
 I don't know about anyone else, but this makes me feel less important and I would really like something like that to be available.

 Dr. Brandt: Yes, there are a number of organizations and 1-800 numbers.
-I don't have them in front of me but feel free to call us at 410-427-2100 and we can guide you.
+I don't have them in front of me.

 AngelTiffo: I wanted to know what your opinion is on Peggy Claude Pierre's treatment?